Segun Adebutu

-Segun Adebutu is a Nigerian businessman, economist and philanthropist.
+Segun Adebutu (born May 4, 1974) is a Nigerian businessman, economist and philanthropist.
 He has business interests in oil and gas, shipping, mining, construction, real estate, agriculture and entertainment.
 He is the chairman and CEO of Petrolex Oil and Gas, a company presently building the second largest refinery in sub-Saharan Africa.

 Adebutu is also Chairman of Bluebridge Marine Ltd, Bluebridge Minerals, Oladiran Agro-Allied Company and Oladiran Engineering & Trade Ltd. Segun Adebutu is the founder of Baseline Records Label, who signed on music artists like Skales and Saeon.
 He is also founder of Trade Nigeria Limited, and is a member of the Board of Premier Lotto, a gaming company based in Nigeria.

 Adebutu is founder and financier of the Oladiran Olusegun Adebutu Foundation (OOA), an NGO focused on economic empowerment, health, community investments, philanthropy, vocational enterprise for vulnerable women and children in crisis.

 Background

-Segun Adebutu is born to the family of Kesington Adebukunola Adebutu, founder and chairman of Premier Lotto Nigeria Limited, who hails from Iperu Remo, Ikenne Local Government, and Caroline Oladunni, from Odogbolu, both in Ogun State, South West Nigeria.
-Segun Adebutu, graduated in Economics at the University of Ibadan, and started trading in oil and gas in 2004.
+Segun Adebutu was born to the family of Kesington Adebukunola Adebutu, founder and chairman of Premier Lotto Nigeria Limited, who hails from Iperu Remo, Ikenne Local Government, and Caroline Oladunni, from Odogbolu, both in Ogun State, South West Nigeria.
+Adebutu graduated in Economics from the University of Ibadan and started trading in oil and gas in 2004.